vipulnaik/working-drafts/eaf/in-favor-of-wealth-based-rather-than-income-based-donations-goals.md

 donations in the early years until the people in the cohorts get older.
 So cash flow could be weak in such communities early on, and pick up over time.
-There is also a risk of people experiencing value drift and leaving the community right as they get rich.
+There is also a risk of people experiencing value drift and leaving the community by the time they get rich.

 To some extent, the EA community is dominated by younger cohorts, and maybe was particularly so dominated back in the early 2010s.
 For these